 Last month the GOP-controlled Ohio Senate voted to cut early voting by a week, eliminating the “Golden Week” when Ohioans can register and vote on the same day during the early voting period.
 Continue reading

-The Brennan Center for Justice calls it “the first rollback in voting rights since the Jim Crow era.”
-The charge: that new state voter ID requirements, voter list purges, voter registration restrictions and other laws and rules are taking the right to vote away from citizens completely entitled to it.
-These restrictive measures are conceived in the name of fighting voter fraud, which has been shown to be so rare and statistically insignificant that some states pushing for these laws have given up trying to prove it.
+Few American ideals are as important — or as imperiled — as the right to vote.
+State voter ID requirements, voter list purges, voter registration restrictions and other laws and rules are taking the right to vote away from citizens completely entitled to it.
+These restrictive measures are conceived in the name of fighting voter fraud, which has been shown to be so rare that some states pushing for these laws have given up trying to prove it.
 The net effect — whether by intention or not — is voter suppression, particularly in the case of minorities, the elderly, the young and the poor.
-This page is dedicated to putting research above rhetoric, disinfecting political tactics with truth, and fighting for one of the most fundamental rights we hold as Americans.
+This page is dedicated to putting research above rhetoric, disinfecting political tactics with truth, and encouraging the protection of one of the most fundamental rights we hold as Americans.

 More from BillMoyers.com

 The great passion of Kennedy’s last year was a struggle to enact an amendment ending the poll tax and removing other barriers to voting.
 Continue reading